On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Abstract

 \section{Abstract}

 This article gives theoretical insights into the performance of K-SVD, a dictionary learning algorithm that has gained significant popularity in practical applications.
 The particular question studied here is when a dictionary $\dico\in \R^{\ddim \times \natoms}$ can be recovered as local minimum of the minimisation criterion underlying K-SVD from a set of $N$ training signals $y_n =\dico x_n$.
 A theoretical analysis of the problem leads to two types of identifiability results assuming the training signals are generated from a tight frame with coefficients drawn from a random symmetric distribution.
-First asymptotic results showing, that in expectation the generating dictionary can be recovered exactly as a local minimum of the K-SVD criterion if the coefficient distribution exhibits sufficient decay.
-This decay can be characterised by the coherence of the dictionary and the $\ell_1$-norm of the coefficients.
-Based on the asymptotic results it is further demonstrated that given a finite number of training samples $N$, such that $N/\log N = O(K^3d)$, except with probability $O(N^{-Kd})$ there is a local minimum of the K-SVD criterion within distance $O(KN^{-1/4})$ to the generating dictionary.
+First, asymptotic results showing, that in expectation the generating dictionary can be recovered exactly as a local minimum of the K-SVD criterion if the coefficient distribution exhibits sufficient decay.
+Second, based on the asymptotic results it is demonstrated that given a finite number of training samples $N$, such that $N/\log N = O(K^3d)$, except with probability $O(N^{-Kd})$ there is a local minimum of the K-SVD criterion within distance $O(KN^{-1/4})$ to the generating dictionary.